Latino Art Fair returns to Overture Center on Saturday

 And on Saturday, Ramos will be one of more than a dozen artists exhibiting at the Latino Art Fair, or “amArte,” a lively, two-hour event at the Overture Center.

-This will be the eighth annual, free-admission “amArte,” featuring artworks for sale, art activities, face painting for kids, and music by a youth mariachi group from Milwaukee, the Latino Arts Strings Program.
+This will be the eighth annual, free-admission “amArte,” featuring artwork for sale, art activities, face painting for youngsters, and music by a youth mariachi group from Milwaukee, the Latino Arts Strings Program.
 Later in the evening, the Latin Grammy-nominated band Mariachi Herencia de Mexico performs a ticketed show in Capitol Theater.

 People are also reading…